bob123456678/TrainControl/Readme.md

 **Limitations:**

-* This current version has only been tested with the CS2
+* The current version has only been tested with the CS2
 * CS2 IP address must be manually entered (recommend configurating a static IP in your router)

 **Building the project from source:**